tonethar/IGME-330-Spring-2023/notes/wc-3.md

   - https://bulma.io/documentation/columns/basics/

 #1 - Go ahead and link to the Bulma and Font Awesome CDNs (see "copy/paste" links above)

-    - The `<title>` of the page is now "Web Components - Bulma & Interactivity"
+#2 - Make the `<title>` of the page "Web Components - Bulma & Interactivity"

-#2 - Make your the CSS in your HTML file look like this:
+#3 - Make your the CSS in your HTML file look like this:

 ```html
 <style>